After hiking to the Whale Tails sculpture, we headed east toward Richmond and Stowe, Vermont. The next two stops were historic landmarks.

 The bridge has also been called Emily’s Bridge due to legend.
 Some say Emily was a farmer’s daughter deserted by her love on the day of their wedding.
 In despair she took her life at the bridge and her spirit haunts it today.
 Others say Emily’s story was made up in the 1970s when witchcraft was popular across the country.
 In this tale, she was jilted by her intended, rode across the bridge, and when her horses panicked, she was thrown from the wagon to her death.

 Like the church, it is free to visit.
 There is a gravel parking lot that can fit five or six cars just beyond the bridge.
-Take care when crossing the bridge – it is a one-lane road through there.
+Take care when crossing – it is a one-lane bridge.